 The PaintCare fee is applied to the purchase price of architectural paint as required by law.
+Sales tax is not applied to the PaintCare fee in Maine.
 The fee funds collection, transportation, and processing costs.
 The fee is based on container size as follows: